GHOST Commissioning Science Results II: a very metal-poor star witnessing the early Galactic assembly: Discussion

 The distribution of [Sr/Ba] vs. [Ba/Fe] is shown in the right panel of Figure~\ref{Fig:neutron}.
 Halo stars exhibit a downward trend as [Ba/Fe] increases \citep{Mashonkina17b}, albeit mostly clumped around [Sr/Ba] $\sim 0.3$ \citep{Ji19}.
 Both UFDs and DGs present a wide distribution in [Sr/Ba] (up to $\sim1.5$ dex), with UFDs populate a distinct region from the majority of MW halo stars and of DGs \citep{Mashonkina17b,Roederer17,Ji19,Reichert20,Sitnova21}.
 P180956 has a relatively high [Sr/Ba] ratio, close to the upper-end of the distributions of the MW halo, Coma Berenices (UFD), and Sculptor (DG), while its [Ba/Fe] is typical of an UFD's star.

 Did this star originate in an UFD or in classical DG?
-At the metallicity of P180956, DGs would likely involve contributions from asymptotic giant branch stars (AGBs) and, in some cases, SNe~Ia.
+At the metallicity of P180956, DGs would likely involve contributions from asymptotic giant branch stars (AGBs) and, in some cases, SNe~Ia \citep[see][for Sculptor and Ursa Minor]{delosreyes20,Sestito23Umi}.
 AGBs would produce Ba via s-process nucleosynthesis \citep[\eg][]{Pignatari08,Cescutti14}, reaching solar values.
 Additional contribution from SNe~Ia would lower the overall [$\alpha$/Fe] ratios to solar or sub-solar values.
 Given P180956 has a very low-Ba ([Ba/Fe]$_{\rm{NLTE}} \sim -1.7$) and the inhomogeneity in the $\alpha$-elements ([Si, Ti/ Mg, Ca] $\sim0.5$), the contributions of AGBs and SNe~Ia are likely ruled out, and, as well, the DG scenario.

 How to explain the high [Sr/Ba]? \citet{Mashonkina17b} discuss that sub-solar [Sr/Ba] implies that both elements are produced solely by r-process, while solar- and supersolar- [Sr/Ba] indicate the involvement of s-processes in the Sr production.
 Various kinds of supernovae events have been proposed to explain the relative excess of Sr compared to other neutron-capture elements \citep[][and references therein]{Mashonkina17b}.
 Hypernovae \citep{Izutani09} and s-process nucleosynthesis in low-metallicity fast-rotating supernovae \citep{Pignatari08,Banerjee18,Grimmett18,Limongi18} are also listed among these, which are always invoked by the best fit models from \textsc{StarFit} (see Section~\ref{sec:yields}).
-Thus, the interpretation that P180956 originated in a UFD is further supported by the new chemical abundance analysis and preferred over the DG hypothesis.
+We note from \textsc{StarFit} that the fast-rotating supernova is the event the contribute most to the [Sr/Ba] enrichment.